wisniewski94/llemonstack/docs/NOTES.md

 **Code:**

+- [ ] Replace fs.existsSync with Deno.stat

+- [ ] Create service lib

+  - [ ] Load & parse service llemonstack.yaml
+  - [ ] Helper functions for version, schema, etc.

+- [x] Refactor to use Config lib
+- [x] Add tryCatch to libs

+- [x] Run `docker network create ${LLEMONSTACK_NETWORK_NAME}` before starting all services, or pull dummy-analytics out to separate compose file and start it to create the network?

+- [x] In all services compose files, set the network to external, set the default network name

+- [x] Rework start / stop scripts to run separate processes for each service.
+Loading of .env is only supported in the first docker-compose file dir and service names are merged which will lead to conflicts later on.

+- [ ] Cleanup settings.json and deno.jsonc after migrating to services/
+- [ ] Search and replace for docker/

 - [ ] Create Flowise example templates of Web Scrape QnA configured with pgvector and LiteLLM See https://docs.flowiseai.com/use-cases/web-scrape-qna
 - [ ] Configure OpenWeb UI to use postgres